 - California Rare Plant Rank 4 is the watch list, plants that have limited distribution in California and are being monitored to see if they become more rare or endangered.

 Within these ranks there is a threat rank that is attached.

 So you may see a plant such as a Coast Lily that has a rank of 1B.1, which means that it is a very rare plant that is seriously threatened.

-All of the plants in this gallery are ranked as 1B or 2B.
 I feel very fortunate to have been able to locate examples of these and take these photos.
 For information on ordering copies, please see my purchasing photos page.